How to Get From Kuala Lumpur to Singapore

 Always double-check the departure and arrival points before booking, so you don’t end up on a bus that leaves from or arrives at somewhere inconvenient.

-Bus schedules from Kuala Lumpur to Singapore
+Bus schedule from Kuala Lumpur to Singapore

 Immigration Checkpoints

+About 4 hours into your journey from Kuala Lumpur to Singapore, your bus will stop at Johor Bahru for customs and immigration.
+You will get off the bus with all your belongings and have your passport stamped to show you have left Malaysia.
 Once you have returned to your bus (make sure you remember which bus you took!), it will cross the border to Singapore and the stop again at Woodlands Checkpoint for Singapore’s customs and immigration.
 You will have to fill out an entry card and also have your passport stamped.
+After this, return to your bus, which continues the journey for another 30 minutes to downtown Singapore.Kuala Lumpur to Singapore by Flight

 Kuala Lumpur to Singapore by Train